Lostmaniac9/COP4520-Assignment-2A/ReadMe.txt

   to count to 20.
 However, this probability is so low that I have chosen to ignore it.
 Technically, using this method there is NO way to entirely avoid that possibility, I can only bring it lower and lower, and so I think counting to the thread count is a saatisfying balance between speed of execution and reduced probability of false success flags.
 My testing consistently saw good results so I rest my case on that.

+At the moment of a thread counting to 20 it then throws the success flag and declares "Everyone has visited!".
+The program then ends.